MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 If the cluster is running Windows Server 2019, here are the requirements:

-- An SMB file share *on any device that uses the SMB 2 or later protocol, including:
+- An SMB file share *on any device that uses the SMB 2 or later protocol*, including:
     - Network-attached storage (NAS) devices
     - Windows computers joined to a workgroup
     - Routers with locally-connected USB storage